Prof. Dr. Moritz Diehl - firstname.lastname@example.org

 Exercises: The exercises are partially paper based and partially on the computer.
 Individual laptops with MATLAB installed are required.
 Please note that the reserved room is not a computer pool.
 The exercises will be distributed beforehand.
 You can then prepare yourselves for the exercise session, where you can complete the tasks in teams of 2 and show the results to the teaching assistant.
 Groups that require more time or cannot make it to the exercise session may send their solutions by e-mail (email@example.com, see guidelines below) until the start of the next Q&A session.
 Note that groups that complete the tasks during the exercise session do not need to send a report by e-mail.
 You will need at least 40% of the total points in order to be eligible for the exam.

 Final evaluation: For engineering students the final grade of the course (6 ECTS) is based solely on a final written exam at the end of the semester.
-Students from the faculty of mathematics need to pass the written exam (ungraded) in order take an oral exam, which determines their grade of the course part (6 ECTS).
-If they decide to do a project, their final grade will be a weighted sum of course and project (6+3 ECTS).
+Students from the faculty of mathematics need to pass the written exam (ungraded) in order take an oral exam, which determines their grade.
 The final exam is a closed book exam.
-Only pencil, paper, a calculator and four single A4 pages of self-chosen formulas are allowed.
+Only pencil, paper, a calculator and two A4 sheets (4 pages) of self-chosen formulas are allowed (handwritten).

 Projects: The project (3 ECTS) consists in the formulation and implementation of a self-chosen optimization problem and numerical solution method, resulting in documented computer code, a project report, and a public presentation.
 Project work starts in the last third of the semester and participants can work either individually or in groups of two people.